Lohitvardhan/stocks/README.md

 # Stocks
 predicting the stock prices using machine learning model
 # Project
-Initially we have created a machine learning model and predicting the prices of SP500 stocks index ,improve the accuracy of the model using  testing engines.
+wWe have created a machine learning model and predicting the prices of stocks index and improving the accuracy of the model using  ML techniques.
 # setup
 please install:
      jupyter notebook,